Charlie Bristow travels America playing golf. When he’s not on the road, he lives at home with his parents and works in the local grocery store.

 And we can see from all the putting drills in your Clippd account how much practice you are putting in.

 Charlie Bristow: I understand that putting is the answer to scoring pretty much.
 I take it very seriously.
-I take my practice very seriously.
-I never regret anything.
-I just think that putting is the most important part of the golf game.

 Bill, when was the last time you and Charlie played golf together?

-Bill Bristow: Oh, it's been a while.
+Bill Bristow: It's been a while.
 I'd slow him down.
 We made the determination a long time ago that I would not play with Charlie on his golf tours for the good reason that he gets invited to a lot of private courses.
 I don't want him to feel like I'm just there getting a free round.
 We're there to raise money, so if it makes them feel like inviting us back, that's great.

 Learn more about Charlie and support his efforts via @charliesgolfingclub